Parmeggiani-Lab/elfin-ui/README.md

 ## Goals

- * Enable full assembly design through manual manipulation.
+ * Enable full assembly design through manual manipulation of modules and networks.
  * Enable partially automated (with [elfin-solver](https://github.com/joy13975/elfin-solver)) design through path guides.

 ## Development Notes:

  1. Symmetric hubs
  	* There are only two symmetric hubs in the database right now.
- 	* All "arms" of a symmetric hub must be identical and because of this, any network can only logically have zero or one symmetric hub "core".
+ 	* All "arms" of a symmetric hub must be identical, and because of this, any network can only logically have zero or one symmetric hub "core".
     * Should a symmetric hub network be allowed to have asymmetric hubs in its arms?
-        * This is currently allowed
+        * This is currently allowed.
-        * In strctures like `<asy_hub - sym_hub - asy_hub>` should the symetric property propogate and force  each arm of the asy_hub to also be identical?

  2. Mirror-linked modules
  	* Symmetric hub extrusions are automatically mirrored.